Contact: Dr. Hubert Paluch, Veterinarian

 ‘Rocky’ was born at Six Flags Great Adventure, in Jackson NJ on April, 6 2001.
 He was born small and weak and his mother, sensing a weak cub, refused to take care of him.
 ‘Rocky’ had to be hand-raised by Veterinary staff and eventually made his way to the Cape May County Zoo in April 2002.
 At six weeks, he became an “Animal Ambassador” because of his story.
 He traveled across the Northeast appearing on the Today Show, CNN, NJ News 12 Pet Stop and Fox News New York.
 The New York Times covered his story over a one year period and it was picked up by the Associated Press.
 He was filmed by the National Geographic Channel and Rocky became a national sensation.

 ‘Rocky’ almost immediately became a favorite at the Cape May County Zoo.
 He was a male Siberian Tiger, the largest species of Big Cats on the planet.
-His calm and social disposition set him apart and he always had a friendly chuff for his favorite keepers and Veterinarian.
-(Chuffing is a greeting vocalization).
+His calm and social dispostion set him apart and he always had a friendly chuff for his favorite keepers and Veterinarian (Chuffing is a greeting vocalization).

 ‘Rocky’ was undoubtedly the most recognized symbol of the Cape May County Zoo.
 During his 16 years he was visited by millions of people.
-‘Rocky’ was a majestic Tiger and a central part of the SSP.
-Through his life at the Zoo he served to inspire people to appreciate Siberian Tigers, understand the importance for conservation, and learn what individuals can do to help in the conservation efforts of all endangered animals.
+‘Rocky’ was a majestic Tiger and a central part of the SSP, through his life at the Zoo he served to inspired people to appreciate Siberian Tigers, understand the importance for conservation, and learn what individuals can do to help in the conservation efforts of all endangered animals.

 Freeholder Director Gerald M. Thornton expressed the sentiments of the Board of Chosen Freeholders, “We would like to thank everyone for their support of Rocky and the Zoo over the years.
 Rocky was a legend and favorite of the community, our zoo staff and those from around the country who visited our Zoo.
 This is difficult time for all of us.
 It will be hard to envision our Zoo without ‘Rocky’ watching over things from his habitat.
 However, Rocky will continue to be the face of this county’s ongoing efforts in wildlife conservation.